JoshTavasso/is-your-car-safe/README.md

     4a.
 Export csv file of all police incidents from https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783

     4b.
-Put csv file into project folder and rename to "calls.csv".
+Put csv file into the main project directory and rename to "calls.csv".

     4c.
-Run python BuildDataSet.py
+Run python modules/BuildDataSet.py

     4d.
-Vehicle related incident data set will be stored in "vehicles.csv".
+Vehicle related incident data set should now be stored in "vehicles.csv", located in the main project directory

     5e.
 Remove "calls.csv" because it is a very large file. :)